jeanpttorres/dssp/README.md

 ## Tables
 The values and results we found applying every algorithm in each string from those sets above are reported in the **results** folder.

+## Validator

+The folder validator contains a Python file called checker.py that can be used to validate solutions for the DSSP and DSSSP.

+Usage:
+python check.py [instance-file-name] [solution-file-name]

 ## External Reference